Jin93/T2DAG/README.md

 # T2DAG

 R package for T2DAG, a DAG-informed high-dimensional two-sample test for mean difference in gene expression levels of a pathway.
-The method efficiently leverages edge information in the gene pathway through a linear structural equation model.
+In addition to gene expression data, the method aims to improve power by efficiently leveraging axiliary pathway information on gene interactions through a linear structural equation model.

 ## Installation
+a DAG-informed high-dimensional two-sample test for mean difference in gene expression levels of a pathway#
 ### Install and load the following R packages
 ```r
 BiocManager::install("RCy3")